jakes-space/firetender/README.md

 # FirestoreProxy

 FirestoreProxy is a wrapper for Firestore documents to make reading and writing them simpler and safer.
-Firestore docs look like any other Javascript object, and they are validated upon reading and writing.
+A Firestore doc looks like any other Typescript object, and they are validated upon reading and writing.

+Querying and concurrency are not yet supported.
+I'm adding features as I need them, but contributions are most welcome.
+See the list of [alternative packages](#alternatives) at the end of this README if you're looking for something more mature.

 ## Usage